Our Orchard

 Apples, Pears, Cherries, Berries, Nuts, Flowers,

-What Are Some of the Varieties of Trees and Bushes We Have in the RGFP Orchard?
+What Are Some of the Varieties of Trees and Shrubs We Have in the RGFP Orchard?

 Hazel